EMule: History

 Versions v0.40+ of eMule added support for the Kad network.
 This network has an implementation of the Kademlia protocol, which does not rely on central servers as the eDonkey network does, but is an implementation of a distributed hash table.

 Also added was the ability to search using unicode, allowing for searches for files in non-Latin alphabets, and the ability to search servers for files with complete sources of unfinished files on the eDonkey network.

 A "Bad source list" was added.
 The application adds an IP address to this list after one unsuccessful connection.
 After adding an IP to the "Bad source list", the application treats this IP as a "dead" IP.
 Unavailable IPs are banned for a time period from 15 to 45 minutes.

 Other additions include: the ability to run eMule from a user account with limited privileges (thus enhancing security), and AICH (so that a corrupted chunk does not need to be re-downloaded entirely).

-The 0.46b version added the creation and management of "eMule collection" files, which contain a set of links to files intended to be downloaded as a set.
+In version 0.46b, a new "Collections" feature was added.
+With it, users can create, view, and use collections to group related files, e.g., a series or a music album.

-From 2007, many ISPs have used bandwidth throttling for usual P2P ports, resulting in slow performances.
-The 0.47b version adds protocol obfuscation and eMule will automatically select two port numbers at random in the startup wizard.
+Since 2007, many ISPs have targeted popular P2P ports for bandwidth throttling, which degrades performance.
+A new security feature, protocol obfuscation, was introduced in version 0.47b for ED2K/Kad TCP, ED2K UDP, Server TCP, and Server UDP connections.